 - Click Update.

-- Under the Information panel, scroll down and click Request Applicant Create Site Map.
+- In the Information panel, scroll to the Actions section and click Request Applicant Create Site Map.

 Prepare site maps